fuzziqersoftware/newserv/README.md

 * `GET /y/data/config`: Returns the server's configuration file.
 * `GET /y/accounts`: Returns information about all registered accounts.
 * `GET /y/clients`: Returns information about all connected clients on the game server.
-* `GET /y/proxy-clients`: Returns information about all connected clients on the proxy server.
+* `GET /y/proxy-clients`: Returns information about all connected clients on the proxy.
 * `GET /y/lobbies`: Returns information about all lobbies and games.
 * `GET /y/server`: Returns information about the server.
 * `GET /y/summary`: Returns a summary of the server's state, connected clients, active games, and proxy sessions.